SimYunSup/bylinecms/README.md

 <details>
 <summary>6.
 Would you accept venture or seed-round investment?</summary>
-We're not sure yet, and likely not at this early stage.
-We still have a lot to figure out.
-What we do feel strongly about, however, is that community contributions should remain within the community and not locked behind an 'enterprise' or paywalled solution.
+We’re not certain yet, and likely not at this early stage.
+Our priority is to figure out key aspects of the project first.
+What we feel strongly about, however, is that community contributions should remain accessible — not locked behind an “enterprise” or paywalled solution.
+Ultimately, our governance structure and commitment to being community‑driven will guide any financial decisions we make.
 </details>

 <details>